 FAQs: Patient-Centered Specialty Practice Recognition Program

-Here are some of the most frequently asked questions about the NCQA Patient-Centered Specialty Practice Recognition Program.
-If you don’t see what you are looking for below, you can ask a question through My NCQA.
+Here are some of the most frequently asked questions about the NCQA Patient-Centered Medical Home Recognition program.
+If you don’t see what you are looking for below, you can search NCQA’s database of additional common questions or ask a question through My NCQA.

 What is the Patient-Centered Specialty Practice (PCSP) Recognition Program?